klaytn/klaytn-docs/docs/klaytn/design/transactions/ethereum.md

 {% endhint %}

 {% hint style="success" %}
-NOTE: Currently, this type of transaction only supports a format of Ethereum transaction type.
+NOTE: Currently, this type of transaction only supports a format of the Ethereum transaction type.
 Unlike [EIP-2930](https://eips.ethereum.org/EIPS/eip-2930), there is no benefit of transaction fee from the access list.
 {% endhint %}

 {% hint style="success" %}